 Dr. Harshman is a certified executive coach whose clients include a chairman of the board, chief executive officers, and key managers in businesses and the social sector.
 He is also certified in the use of strategic planning tools, executive assessment programs, and the Language and Behavior Profile.
 Dr. Harshman is a member of the Business Advisory Board for CDG Engineers, the Advisory Board for the Saint Louis Organizational Development Network, and on the Executive Board of Saint Louis University’s Billiken Club.

 Carl is an award-winning speaker and has presented at regional, national, and international meetings including the Association for Quality and Participation, Ecology of Work, Work in America Institute, the Industrial Relations Research Association, and the International Association for Business Ethics.
 He has also given commencement addresses at his high school and at the Saint Louis University School for Professional Studies.
 He is an adjunct instructor at the Saint Louis University School for Professional Studies.
 He was named “Teacher of the Year” by the School in 2016.

 Dr. Harshman is the senior author of Decoding Behavior to Improve Results; iWAM Resource Guide; Teaming Up: Achieving Organizational Transformation; Team Training: From Start-Up to High Performance; Team Leader Training; and Managing Change: A Practical Guide for Transforming Organizations.
 He is the primary contributor to a video entitled “Troubled Partnerships: When Labor and Management Can’t Make It Work.”
-His latest book, Dante’s Cubicle: Paving the Road to Hell in Corporate America, coauthored with his son, Ryan, is a business fiction about the American workplace.
+His latest book, Dante’s Cubicle: Paving the Road to Hell in Corporate America, coauthored with his son, Ryan, is a business fiction based on real events in the American workplace.